ThoughtWorksInc/cd4ml-workshop/instructions/1-setup.md

-# Exercise 1: Local Environment Setup
+# Exercise 1: Development Environment Setup

 ## Goals

 * Fork your copy of the repository in Github
-* Configure a local containerized development environment by using a Docker image
+* Login to your development environment in Jupyterlab
-* Test the application running locally
+* Configure Git

 ## Step by Step instructions

+We have provisioned all the infrastructure required for the workshop.
+Each participant is assigned a numeric ID (from 1 to 100), which will be used throughout the workshop.

-1. Visit the main repository at https://github.com/ThoughtWorksInc/continuous-intelligence-workshop and **fork it** to your personal GitHub account. **Don't clone the main repository** (a copy of the repository is included in the Docker image to save time and bandwidth).
+1. Visit the main repository at https://github.com/ThoughtWorksInc/cd4ml-workshop and **fork it** to your personal GitHub account. **Don't clone the main repository**.

 2. Create a personal access token in GitHub: